outdreamer/build-a-cure-1/docs/objects/joke.md

 			- "God made me a decoy so the people with a higher destiny could avoid creeps"
 				- generative question:
 					- what side effects does attractiveness have that are positive? (takes unwanted attention away from other people)

+	- examples of roast of non-structural features

+		- roasting a decision
+			- word/fashion choice: "my word, what a bible belt juggalo thing to say"
+			- concern troll: "well bless your heart, how can I be of assistance here"

+		- roasting a character trait
+			- "you must be annoying to keep people away bc you have too much love in your life"

+		- roasting a behavior
+			- "I think your hands are either horny or looking for a hobby bc they keep fidgeting like a dog dreaming about chasing cats"

+		- roasting a group membership
+			- "the Lutherans must be quaking in their boots at your church's gym membership discount"

 	- questions to generate roast